 “Is something wrong?”
 Moxxi placed her hand on Storms shoulder.

 Storm looked down at Moxxi's hand then up to her shimmering light-brown eyes.
 His wavering smile vanished and his face relaxed.
 “No, nothing's wrong.
 Let's do this.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Bret_ChristopherWrite a Review